bytecodealliance/regalloc.rs/docs/interface-proposal.md

 The register allocator allocates registers from one or more *register classes*.
 There are expected to be only a small number of classes on a given machine: e.g., all integer registers and all floating-point registers.
+(Let us name the classes by type, so we can speak of e.g. the I64 register class for GPRs and V128 for floating-point/vector registers.)

 Unlike some other compiler designs, we do not expect to define special register classes for, e.g., overlapping narrow subsets of registers (low half or low byte registers), or subsets of the register file usable by certain instructions; overlapping classes complicate the allocator's job.
 Instead, we have a few major, disjoint classes, and deal with instruction-specific constraints by simply specifying a specific real register at instruction selection time.

 In our proposed encoding, up to 8 classes (chosen by 3 bits) can be supported.
-As an example, on ARM64, there will initially be a GPR class (I64, x0..x30 minus special registers) and an FP/vector class (F64 / V128, v0..v31). x86-64 is similar: the GPR class is rax/.../r8..r15 and the FP/vector class is xmm0..xmm15.
+As an example, on ARM64, there will initially be an I64 class (x0..x30 minus special registers) and a V128 class (v0..v31). x86-64 is similar: the I64 class is rax/.../r8..r15 and the V128 class is xmm0..xmm15.

-All registers, in all register classes, live in one contiguous index space.
+All real registers, in all register classes, live in one contiguous index space.
 Each class corresponds to a range within this index space.

 Thus, the machine backend provides to the regalloc the following information (the name `RRegUniverse` is borrowed from Valgrind, which